 - Millennials have suffered the most layoffs of any generation in our current pandemic.
-As of March 30 (ancient history at this point), 31% of millennials had lost their job.
+By the end of March (ancient history at this point), 31% of millennials had lost their job.
+And, by September, millennials were still poised to be one of the groups hit hardest by the economic downturn.
 We don’t yet have oil and gas workforce data by generation, but you just have to monitor your LinkedIn feed to see that this component of our work force is being hard hit.

 - Millennials are the most significant generation to our sector in raw numbers, economic impact, and political potential.
 So our future relationship with the public will be shaped by how millennials feel about the oil and gas industry.

 - Understanding our industry’s millennial stakeholders requires that we ourselves have a robust millennial work force with whom to plan our next chapter.